HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 The axe has accidentally absorbed a hellish soul that was being used during the ritual to free [[Athelstan]].
 Its ability to absorb frost giant souls accidentally activated when it encountered such a pure form of the soul, but the nature of the soul damaged.
 It needs to be expunged and cooled.
 ##### [[Duergar Sunblight Stronghold]]
 White dragon lair has what he needs.

 ### Defences and Staff of [[Trayfort Keep]]
 The Vanguard have been gone from their home for some time, and during that time Trayfort has been defended by a group of ashen legion.
 It is a mess, having been ransacked by [[Meeek]] the kobold, as well as other vermin.

 ### Herald of the [[Deathwatch]]
+Caede will fill more into his role as the sword of the raven queen.

 ### Dungeon Delving
 Caede intends to supply arms for the guards of [[Trayfort Keep]] by looting [[Vorciln Castle]].
 The castle has been claimed, and the supplies need only be transported back to Ruina.